Registrar Accreditation: Financial Considerations

 Other financial considerations:

 An applicant must demonstrate that it has adequate working capital available for the operation of the registrar business, given the registration volume reasonably projected by applicant.
 For applicants seeking initial accreditation, demonstration of the ability to procure liquid capital immediately available in the applicant's name at the commencement of the accreditation period in an amount of US$70,000 or more will be deemed adequate, although a lesser amount will be accepted upon a showing that in the circumstances the applicant has adequate liquid working capital.
-Evidence of independent verification of the capital (such as by guaranteed bank loan or by a guaranteed credit line or letter of credit from a recognized financial institution) need not accompany the application, but must be presented as a condition of accreditation becoming effective.
+Evidence of an externally verified document of the capital (such as by guaranteed bank loan or by a guaranteed credit line or letter of credit from a recognized financial institution) must be provided with the application.

 Factors that may demonstrate this include:

 - verifiable and reliable cash flow that is sufficient to maintain ongoing operations; or

 - the registrar is an Affiliate (as defined in RAA) of an existing, sufficiently capitalized registrar;